-Reserve Purpose How and When Used Balance 31/03/20 £000 Budgeted Transfers in for 2020/21 £000 Budgeted Use/ Transfers out 2020/21 £000 Estimated Balance 31/03/21 £000 Comments ICT Investment Reserve Voluntary set aside for the funding of new IT initiatives and development of IT systems - this fund was established from savings in revenue ICT expenditure.
+Reserve Purpose How and When Used Balance 31/03/21 £000 Budgeted Transfers in for 2021/22 £000 Budgeted Use/ Transfers out 2021/22 £000 Estimated Balance 31/03/22 £000 Comments ICT Investment Reserve Voluntary set aside for the funding of new IT initiatives and development of IT systems - this fund was established from savings in revenue ICT expenditure.
 To be used to fully fund ICT developments and investment in moving this important support function forward.
 40 40 Part-used in 2017/18 to provide suitable equipment for new Council chamber.
 The balance is to be retained for future IT development requirements.
 Performance Reward Grant Reserve Created in 2009/10, this is a voluntary set aside of performance reward grant (PRG).
 Although Fylde Borough Council is the Accountable Body for the Fylde PRG, The Fylde Local Strategic Partnership (LSP) are the appointed decision making body in relation to the allocation of the PRG.
 Used to set aside Performance Reward Grant funding in order to support LSP approved projects.
-27 27 The LSP approved some legacy funding for projects prior to it's wind-up in March 2013.
+27 27 The LSP approved some legacy funding for projects prior to its wind-up in March 2013.
 The remaining balance of funds is earmarked for the replacement of CCTV equipment.
 MMI Insurance Reserve Created in 2011/12, this is a set aside to cover the likely liability in respect of the MMI scheme of arrangement.
 Used to meet the cost of future scheme run off.
 80 80 Not available for release as to be fully utilised to fund the scheme run-off.
 Capital Investment Reserve Created in 2012/13, this is a voluntary revenue set aside established to fund capital expenditure and thus minimise the future need to borrow.
 As required to meet the cost of capital expenditure.
-5,167 1,813 -1,916 5,064 Whilst the balance at 31/03/21 is projected to be £5.064m, after taking account of the previously approved schemes scheduled to be delivered in later years that are to be funded from this reserve, along with the capital bids that form part of the 2021/22 buudget proposals the un-committed balance at 31/03/21 is reduced to £2.743m prior to any later transfers into the reserve in later years.
+5,223 1,486 -1,610 5,099 Whilst the balance at 31/03/22 is projected to be £5.099m, after taking account of the previously approved schemes scheduled to be delivered in later years that are to be funded from this reserve, along with the capital bids that form part of the 2022/23 budget proposals the un-committed balance at 31/03/22 is reduced to £3.363m prior to any further transfers into the reserve in later years.
 Community Right to Bid/Challenge Reserve Created in 2012/13, this is a set aside of grant awarded to fund costs involved in potential future community right to bid.
 Used to meet any potential costs arising from the community right to bid/challenge initiatives.
 46 46 Not available for release as the monies are ear-marked for meeting community right to potential bid/challenge costs.
-Funding Volatility Reserve Created in 2013/14 from additional Business Rates received under the Business Rate Retention Scheme, this is a voluntary set-aside established to provide a degree of protection to the Council's finances against future volatility in central government funding allocations and to fund investment in activity to stimulate Economic Development in the Borough.
-To be used to cushion the impact of future funding reductions and to fund investment in activity to stimulate Economic Development in the Borough.
-5,241 -1,342 For release to support the revenue budget as and when necessary to cushion the impact of future funding reductions and to fund investment in activity to stimulate Economic Development in the Borough.
-A number of schemes have been approved during 2020/21 that are to be funded from this reserve.
-Additionally it is assumed that a further £20k will be used to support the development of a Greater Lancashire Plan whilst the budget Council meeting of March 2020 approved that a further priority call upon the reserve would be in respect of the regeneration of St Annes town centre.
-The un-committed balance at 31/03/21 is £3.446m.